 Whether you’re keen on photography, music, digital art, bashing out a novel, or exploring the night sky, these are the iOS apps to buy.

 Korg Gadget 2: best iPhone/iPad music-making app

 With over 20 miniature synths (‘gadgets’) and fantastic music production workflow, Korg Gadget is the king of music-making apps on iOS.
 Each gadget has its own flavour, giving you anything from drum machines and delicate bells to monster bass and searing chip-tune screaches.
 Owners of Module and iM1 can import their sounds as additional gadgets, too.
 Bonus!

 To lay down tracks, you record live or tap out notes on a piano roll.
 Your loops are then arranged into ‘scenes’, enabling you to construct entire songs in a manner that makes GarageBand’s equivalent features seem comparatively archaic.
 Gaudy interface aside, it’s superb.

 Bandimal: best iPhone/iPad music app for beginners

-Bandimal’s App Store page claims it was made for users of “ages 5 and under”.
+Bandimal’s App Store page claims it’s a music composer for kids.
 Don’t believe a word of it.
 Instead, Bandimal should be considered a colourful, bonkers, intuitive, entertaining way to make music, whatever your age.